CONTACT

 More Native Montanans in East than West

-by James T. Sylvester
+James T. Sylvester

 When traveling across Montana, one often sees bumper stickers proclaiming the driver is a native Montanan.
 In some counties, most people at gatherings are native Montanans, but in other counties natives are a rare event.